guillaumedescoteauxisabelle/ma-biblio/docs/Friston-et-al-2009.pol.r.md

 ## Annotations

 Important to limit the goals an agent has.

-"We start with the premise that adaptive agents or phenotypes must occupy a limited repertoire of states."
+>We start with the premise that adaptive agents or phenotypes must occupy a limited repertoire of states.
 [[AIDesign]] | [[ArticleAgent]] | [[AgentDesign]]